Warehouse Automation Technologies that Boost Warehouse EfficiencyRequest a WMS Quote

 Most of all, those are hours we’d spend on tasks that are not scaling our business when we could be using those resources for growth.
 You should spend time doing what you do best, and fulfillment is an easy task to take off your plate.

 SubSubmarine is a music label that sells vinyls, cassettes, and merchandise from independent artists.
-They needed a reliable 3PL to outsource their fulfillment to without having to worry about monthly order minimums, and ShipBob came through.
+They needed a reliable 3PL to outsource their fulfillment to.

 “ShipBob pulls me out of having to deal with the physical labor side of the business.
 It’s an automated flow that lets me spend less time on things that aren’t making money.